Kayouuu/get_next_line/README.md

 # get_next_line

-Function allowing user to retrieve the next line of a file at each iteration
+This function allow the user to retrieve the next line of a file at each iteration

 # Example